Best-Practice Prescribing and Drug Diversion Training for West Virginia Nurses (3 Hours)

 Prescription Drug Monitoring Programs

 Prescription drug monitoring programs (PDMP) are statewide electronic databases that gather information from pharmacies on controlled substances.
 Growing recognition that PDMPs are a vital tool for clinicians to address the prescription drug epidemic has led to increased public and private funding to support widespread expansion of these programs.
-As of June 2012, 49 states had passed legislation authorizing creation of a PDMP, and 41 states had programs in operation.
-PDMPs result in safer prescribing by identifying patients who are doctor shopping or using controlled substances in excess (Pew Charitable Trusts, 2012).
+As of 2016, 49 states and Washington, D.C., have operational PDMPs, and expansion of data sharing hubs now enable 43 states to share PDMP data (ONDCP, 2016).

 ELECTRONIC HEALTH RECORD INTEGRATION SYSTEMS